-Today, I’m starting a new short series of articles about some of the issues and challenges faced by photographers who might be new to the business, or those who aren’t exactly new to it, but do feel as if they might as well be given the problems and frustrations they deal with every day.
+This is the first a series of articles about some of the issues and challenges faced by photographers who might be new to the business, or those who aren’t exactly new to it, but do feel as if they might as well be given the problems and frustrations they deal with every day.

-Over the course of this and the next two parts, we’ll look at the difficulties and frustrations of gaining a strong foothold in the photography business, the importance of creating your personal online empire, why most marketing doesn’t work when you’re new, how to build relationships that will serve your business, and how to become an effective online marketer of your photography services.
+Over the course of this series, we’ll look at the difficulties and frustrations of gaining a strong foothold in the photography business, the importance of creating your personal online empire, why most marketing doesn’t work when you’re new, how to build relationships that will serve your business, and how to become an effective online marketer of your photography services.

-Here in the first part, we’ll travel back in time to that first exciting moment when you decided that a life as a professional photographer was the one you wanted to pursue, instead of spending the rest of your life working for someone else where you might end up feeling unfulfilled and full of regrets at not having at least tried photography as a business.
+Here in part one, we’ll travel back in time to that first exciting moment when you decided that a life as a professional photographer was the one you wanted to pursue, instead of spending the rest of your life working for someone else where you might end up feeling unfulfilled and full of regrets at not having at least tried photography as a business.

 The Story For Most Photographers